NoamZeise/pages/_posts/2023-12-16-Meditative-Marble.md

     view[3][2] = -dot(forward, worldpos);
 ```

-Now the only thing to do is to be able to rotate around the sphere.
-As we start with a position in local space, we can just normalize any vector to get a point on the sphere, but with a third person camera one usually uses the mouse to manipulate viewing angles.
-This means we need to track 2d mouse movement to 3d rotations around the sphere.
-As we have a fixed world up direction (ie no roll) we can simply track Y input to up/down the sphere, and X input to side-to-side on the sphere.
+Now the only thing left is moving the camera around the sphere.
+With a third person camera one usually uses the input to manipulate it's position around a subject.
+This means we need to track 2d input to 3d rotations around the sphere's surface.
+As we have a fixed world up direction (ie no roll) we can simply track Y input to up and down motion and X input to sideways motion on the sphere.

 Up and down motion is exactly rotation around the camera's side axis, side-to-side motion is rotation around the up axis.
-We can build a quaterion for each of these and a given angle from the X and Y inputs, then conjugate our position with that quaternion to rotate the position around the sphere in the way we want.
-For a given frame we get a 2D vector for the input, then build a quaternion that encompasses rotation around these axes, then update the camera's position with this quaterions.
+Quaternions can be built using a rotation axis and an angle, then we can conjugate our camera's position with that quaternion to rotate it around the sphere.
+For a given frame we get a 2D vector for the input direction, build a quaternion that encompasses rotation around the two axes by the input amount, then update the camera's position using the quaternion.

 ```
 quat qx = quat( cos(input.x), sin(input.x) * up);